Team-Scrambled-Eggs/.github/profile/README.md

 #### About Us
 Hi!
-We're a team of friends working on our current passion project: a location guessing game similar to the popular web game Geoguessr!
+We're a team of friends working on our current passion project: a location guessing game similar to the popular web game Geoguessr, with a mapmaking visual novel twist!

 <!--